 If a Part D plan sponsor issues an unfavorable or partially favorable redetermination decision, the enrollee, the enrollee's representative, or the enrollee's prescriber may appeal the decision to the Independent Review Entity (IRE), also commonly called the Part D Qualified Independent Contractor (QIC), by requesting a reconsideration.
-C2C Innovative Solutions, Inc. is the current Part D IRE, effective February 1, 2021.
+C2C Innovative Solutions, Inc. is the current Part D IRE.

-For more information about appointing a representative, see section 20 in the Parts C & D Enrollee Grievances, Organization/Coverage Determinations, and Appeals Guidance, using the link in the "Downloads" section below.
+For more information on reconsiderations and appointing a representative, see section 60 and 20 of the Parts C & D Enrollee Grievances, Organization/Coverage Determinations, and Appeals Guidance, using the link in the "Downloads" section below.

 How to Request a Reconsideration

 An enrollee, an enrollee's representative, or an enrollee's prescriber may request a standard or expedited reconsideration.

 - The request must be filed with the IRE within 60 calendar days from the date of the plan sponsor's redetermination decision notice.

 - All requests must be made in writing, which includes by fax.